HomeGMC

 ProGrade trailering system

-The base engine for the 2025 GMC Yukon SUV remains the 5.3-liter V8, making 355 horsepower and 383 lb-ft of torque.
+The base engine for the 2026 GMC Yukon XL remains the 5.3-liter V8, making 355 horsepower and 383 lb-ft of torque.
 Higher trims offer the option of a 6.2-liter V8 developing 420 hp and 460 lb-ft of torque.
-The other alternative — and a rarity for the class — is a turbocharged 3.0-liter diesel inline-6, which raises output to 305 horsepower and 495 lb-ft of torque for 2025.
-We’re happy to report that the diesel is now available in every trim of the Yukon.
+The other alternative — and a rarity for the class — is a turbocharged 3.0-liter diesel inline-6, which delivers 305 horsepower and 495 lb-ft of torque.
+We’re happy to report that the diesel is available in every trim of the Yukon XL.

 3-Year/36,000-Mile Warranty